Goob-Station/Goob-Station/Resources/ServerInfo/_Goobstation/Guidebook/SoP/README.txt

 - Tikibomb
 - CerberusWolfie

-with suggestions from other Staff Members of Goobstation.
+with suggestions from other Staff Members of Goidastation.

-The alert levels (all except Epsilon) are created by Funky Station (a downstream from Goobstation at this time).
+The alert levels (all except Epsilon) are created by Funky Station (a downstream from Goidastation at this time).

 Epsilon was created and modified from one of the others.